Home

 One: Man in his pride and vanity wants credit for what he thinks he has done of his own (alleged) free will.

-The Premillennial eschatology of a thousand year reign of Christ on earth necessitates a double Judgment.
+The Premillennial eschatology of a thousand-year reign of Christ on earth necessitates a double Judgment.
 For they have some judged for rewards before the thousand years, and some judged after the thousand years.
 This is problematic if there is a pretribulation rapture and no bema seat Judgment.

 Some will ask, 'Why then does God call where He is seated in Revelation chapter 20, the [thronos] or throne, and in other places say the Judgment [bema] or seat.'
 The answer is actually very simple.
-God's Word is replete with symbolism, figures and word images or pictures that vary signifying or illustrating some particular spiritual truth.
-Some chapters and verses may be illustrating one aspect of God (such as, being the King who rules upon the throne), while others chapters and verses may be illustrating another aspect of God (such as his position seated as Judge to mete out punishment).
+God's word is replete with symbolism, figures, and word images or pictures that vary signifying or illustrating some particular spiritual truth.
+Some chapters and verses may illustrate one aspect of God (such as, being the King who rules upon the throne), while others chapters and verses may illustrate another aspect of God (such as his position seated as Judge to mete out punishment).
 There really is no mystery in this.
 No more than the mystery of how in one chapter God calls Himself the Lamb, and in another chapter the Lion.
 One signifies His meekness and sacrifice, and the other His power and Strength.
 It doesn't mean it's two different Gods.
 In one verse Christ is called the Root, and in another the Vine.
 In one He's called the Bread, and in another the Water.
-There is no mystery, nor is it curious that God in one verse calls His chair the Judgment seat, and in another the throne of God.
+There is no mystery, nor is it curious that God in one verse calls His chair the Judgment seat and in another the throne of God.
 They signify different aspects of God's magnificent nature and design.
 Judgment and Kingship.

-Surely, it should be self evident that there is only one time of Judgment, and that day is spoken of in scripture as "the last day."
+Surely, it should be self-evident that there is only one time of Judgment, and that day is spoken of in scripture as "the last day."
 It is the day when judgment will take place for all people.
 There are no multiple Judgment days, although many theologians have gone to great lengths in an effort to prove that there are.
 One of the most popular scriptures used in support of this teaching is Romans chapter 14.
 This even though it says nothing about multiple judgments days, nor of this being a judgment of rewards for saints only.

 Romans 14:10